Effective Pest Management in Routine Cleaning and Maintenance for a Healthy School Environment

 - School Smart IPM: The Sensible Way to Work the Bugs Out by the National PTA discusses the importance of school IPM to create a safer and healthier learning environment by managing pests and reducing children's exposure to pests and pesticides.

-- The Integrated Pest Management Program on the Pennsylvania State University website hosts school-specific IPM information, including newsletters, case studies, reports, an IPM resources database and information on pest control tactics.
+- Integrated Pest Management Program by the Pennsylvania State University hosts school-specific IPM information, including newsletters, case studies, reports, an IPM resources database and information on pest control tactics.

-- The Massachusetts School IPM website describes IPM and provides information specific to parents, schools and daycares, and pest management professionals.
-The website is maintained by the University of Massachusetts Extension School.
+- Massachusetts School IPM by the University of Massachusetts Extension School describes IPM and provides information specific to parents, schools and daycares, and pest management professionals.

-- IPM in Schools is addressed on the Minnesota Department of Agriculture website, providing numerous fact sheets about treating and preventing pests on school grounds, presentations for use by school personnel and activities for kids.
+- IPM in Schools by the Minnesota Department of Agriculture provides fact sheets about treating and preventing pests on school grounds, presentations for use by school personnel and activities for kids.

-- Agricultural Pesticide Use Near Public Schools on the California Department of Public Health website presents a study of schools in the top 15 counties, finding that 36 percent of schools had pesticide use within 1/4 mile.
+- Agricultural Pesticide Use Near Public Schools by the California Department of Public Health presents a study of schools in the top 15 counties, finding that 36 percent of schools had pesticide use within 1/4 mile.